 We walked along the river, checked out the Cathedral, saw Chinatown, then wandered through Botanical Gardens, where we saw a gorgeous bride and groom having their photographs taken.
 We carved our initials into a tree, which was a bit coupley but nice.

 As the sun went down we had a ride on the big wheel then stumbled upon an open air street dance class which made me feel like I was in the Bronx.
 We got huge corn on the cobs at the market near the lagoon (wish we had seen this in the day time) then saw the words ‘Chocolate Bar’ and immediately joined the huge queue, not even sure what we were waiting for.
 Max Branner’s chocolate bars are amazing – they have huge vats of melted chocolate all over the shop.
 We got a fondue with strawberries, banana bread and marshmallows, then felt ill.
 We ended the night sat on the grass at the river side with elegant restaurants behind us.

 Vibrant Brisbane has found a happy medium between built up city-scapes and outdoor greenery, and I would have loved to spend more time there, but Airlie Beach was calling!

 What other things should you do if you have only 24 hours to spend in Brisbane?
 Let me know in the comments!

-Like While I’m Young and Skinny on Facebook and share this post!
+Like While I’m Young on Facebook and share this post!